lithiumfox/iRacing-PS-Scripts/README.md

 # Changes I've made:

-- Stores your group visibility settings [Original script would disable all groups]
+- Stores your group visibility settings [Original script would disable all groups AFTER processing.]
 - Hide all groups automatically before running and current target group after it's processed.
-[Original Script made you do this manually for it to save the TGA correctly]
+[Original Script made you do this manually for it to save the TGA correctly PRIOR to running.
+For some reason.]
 - Restores state of your groups after running.
 - If decal or spec layer groups are named, they will be saved as 32-bit TGA
 - Otherwise saves at 24-bit tga